icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 Not to be confused with Dependency injection, which Dependency Inversion helps with.

-Dependency Inversion is when you make your class coupled to an abstract/compsite instead of the concrete version.
-So your class never knows about the existance of the actual implement that it'll use.
+Dependency Inversion is when you make your class coupled to an abstract/composite instead of the concrete version.
+So your class never knows about the existence of the actual implement that it'll use.
 While the implementation class never knows about the existence of anything that uses it.

 This makes Dependency injecting and object replacement really simple.